 ABOUT PAKISTAN BIOLOGICAL SAFETY ASSOCIATION

 Pakistan has entered an era of increased scientific research with advancements in biological research.
 Work with infectious agents in public and private research sectors, diagnostic laboratories and animal care and research facilities has expanded many folds.
+United Renewables

 Fresh infectious agents with epidemic potentials are rapidly emerging globally.
 For these reasons, it becomes increasingly important that a national body is formulated that would guide the institution/organizations and individual laboratory directors on issues such as biological risk assessment, the capability of equipment facilities and use of personal protection gears.